 Housed within WIMR is a core group of investigators specializing in MRI research.
-This is a multi-disciplinary group, composed of faculty, post-docs, and students from the Departments of Radiology, Medical Physics, Biomedical Engineering, Mechanical Engineering, Electrical Engineering, Physics, Mathematics, Computer Science, and others.
+This is a multi-disciplinary group, composed of faculty, scientists, post-docs, and students from the Departments of Radiology, Medical Physics, Biomedical Engineering, Mechanical Engineering, Electrical Engineering, Physics, Mathematics, Computer Science, and others.
 The main emphasis of the research is developing new acquisition and reconstruction methods for enhancing the capabilities of clinical MR imaging.
-Current projects focus on rapid imaging, non-Cartesian acquisition methods, anatomic vascular imaging, flow imaging of blood and other fluids, hyperpolarized gas imaging in the lungs and other areas, high temporal resolution imaging of contrast agent kinetics, functional brain mapping, high temporal- and spatial-resolution breast imaging, high spatial-resolution cartilage imaging, pressure mapping, interventional MRI applications, parallel imaging methods, anatomic and functional renal imaging, chemical-shift-based imaging (e.g., fat and water separation), and many other topics.
+Current projects focus on rapid imaging, non-Cartesian acquisition methods, anatomic vascular imaging, flow imaging of blood and other fluids, hyperpolarized gas imaging in the lungs and other areas, high temporal resolution imaging of contrast agent kinetics, functional rain mapping, high temporal- and spatial-resolution breast imaging, high spatial-resolution cartilage imaging, pressure mapping, interventional MRI applications, parallel imaging methods, anatomic and functional renal imaging, chemical-shift-based imaging (e.g., fat and water separation), and many other topics.